BRIDGE Loans

 Real Estate Investors

 Investors often use bridge loans when speed matters, a short-term hold is needed, or long-term financing is not ready by closing.
+In some cases, the next step may later connect to investment property loans or another investor-focused option.

 Property Owners